Last updated on

-Tender yellow cake layers with chocolate buttercream.
+Classic Yellow Cake with Chocolate Buttercream: Tender yellow cake layers with chocolate buttercream.

 Is there anything more classic than a yellow cake with chocolate frosting?
 I continue to hear that it’s a favorite for so many people, especially the box mix.
 And while I said goodbye to box mixes years ago, I’ll admit, there’s something pretty alluring about the flavor and texture of a yellow cake mix: rich butter and vanilla extracts in a moist and fluffy cake… you just can’t go wrong (except for the fact that it’s not homemade).

-I’ve tried a couple yellow cake recipes in the past but was never impressed enough to save them or send myself on a mission to find the best yellow cake recipe – until now, that is.
+I’ve tried a couple of yellow cake recipes in the past but was never impressed enough to save them or send myself on a mission to find the best yellow cake recipe – until now, that is.
 This new mission started when I offered to make my friend, Brooke from FemaleFoodie.com, a cake for her review.
-I told her she could pick any cake she wanted, and without hesitation she said a yellow cake with chocolate frosting.
+I told her she could pick any cake she wanted, and without hesitation, she said a yellow cake with chocolate frosting.

-Of course, I immediately threw out every yellow cake recipe I had, knowing they weren’t nearly good enough, and started my research from scratch.
-I scoured Pinterest, cookbooks and my go-to cake blogs, selected a handful of recipes and started comparing ingredients.
+Of course, I immediately threw out every yellow cake recipe I had, knowing they weren’t nearly good enough and started my research from scratch.
+I scoured Pinterest, cookbooks, and my go-to cake blogs selected a handful of recipes and started comparing ingredients.
 I wanted something that screamed flavorful and moist, so when I saw Grandbaby Cakes recipe with a full cup of sour cream, seven whole eggs and butter extract, I knew I had to give it a try.
 (Taste of the South Magazine also loved this cake.)

 I had high hopes that it would meet my expectations for flavor and texture, but I have to admit, I was slightly let down.
-It’s a good cake but it was a little too dense for my taste and didn’t resemble any of the flavor from a box mix that I was looking for.
+It’s a good cake but it was a little too dense for my taste and didn’t resemble any of the flavors from a box mix that I was looking for.

 I was about to try a completely new recipe, but the more I thought about it, the more I realized that this recipe could be a keeper… with a few tweaks.
-Since I was going from a slightly artificial flavor, I decided to substitute clear vanilla extract from the pure vanilla extract.
+Since I was going from a slightly artificial flavor, I decided to substitute clear vanilla extract with pure vanilla extract.
 I also liked Sweetapolita’s idea of using egg yolks in addition to the whole eggs, so instead of seven whole eggs, I used five whole eggs and two yolks the second time around, hoping to get a slightly more yellow color and richer flavor.
 (The color didn’t change but I was happy with the flavor.)
 The other change I made was adding more baking powder to get the cakes to raise a little more and feel a bit more fluffy.

 After making my revisions, I gave the first slice to my toughest critic, Westin.
 I literally sat next to him as he ate, staring at his face for a glimpse of his first, initial, most honest reaction.
 Luckily, it was a good one.
 Two thumbs up.
 (Phew!)